QCon SF 2014: 22 tutorial options

-The tutorials for QCon San Francisco 20104 will take place on November 6th and 7th.
+Tutorials for QCon San Francisco 2014 will take place on November 6th and 7th.

-There will be half-day and full-day tutorials, with over 12 options.
+There will be half-day and full-day tutorials, with 22 tutorial options.
+The schedule is now complete.

 You’ve heard the hype about Docker and want to see it in action?
 This tutorial is for you.
 It will introduce you to Dockerand take you through a fast-paced course, using a real Docker installation.